Battle of North Walsham: Background

-The leaders
+Leaders

 Henry le Despenser (c.
 1341–1406) was an English nobleman who as a young man had been a soldier in Italy, and who in 1370 became Bishop of Norwich.
-He obtained a reputation as the 'Fighting Bishop' after playing his part in suppressing the Norfolk rebels during the Peasants' Revolt, and later embarking on an ill-fated enterprise for Pope Urban VI, who in 1382 employed him to lead a crusade in Flanders against the supporters of the anti-pope Clement VII.
+He obtained a reputation as the "Fighting Bishop" after playing his part in suppressing the Norfolk rebels during the Peasants' Revolt, and later embarking on an ill-fated enterprise for Pope Urban VI, who in 1382 employed him to lead a crusade in Flanders against the supporters of the anti-pope Clement VII.
 For his defeat at the siege of Ypres (1383), Despenser was impeached in Parliament, attainted and deprived of his lands.
-He later regained his lands and favour with the king.
+He later regained his lands and favour with the King.
 In 1399 Henry Bolingbroke landed at Ravenspur in Yorkshire and the military campaign that followed resulted in Richard's abdication.
 Despenser remained true to Richard; he was imprisoned but was afterwards reconciled with the new king.
 Despenser died in his diocese at North Elmham on 23 August 1406.

 Little is known of Geoffrey Litster (also named by medieval chroniclers as Iohanne Lyttestere and Jekke Litster), a moderately wealthy dyer from the village of Felmingham in Norfolk.
 He is first recorded in the returns made by the collectors of the 1379 poll tax in Norfolk.
 As peasants, he and his men would have been untrained and unequipped to fight Despenser's fully armed force.
 Litster was captured after the battle and executed soon afterwards at North Walsham.